tf::Executor class

 target the target task graph object

 The method runs a target graph which has tf::Graph& T::graph() defined and waits until the execution completes.
 Unlike the typical flow of calling tf::Executor::run series plus waiting on the result, this method must be called by an internal worker of this executor.
-The caller worker will participate in the work-stealing loop of the scheduler, therby avoiding potential deadlock caused by blocked waiting.
+The caller worker will participate in the work-stealing loop of the scheduler, thereby avoiding potential deadlock caused by blocked waiting.

 tf::Executor executor(2);